nautobot/nautobot/nautobot/docs/development/core/templates.md

 The base template for bulk object change is `generic/object_bulk_edit.html`.
 It does not provide any blocks for customizing the user experience.

-## Bulk Import

-The base template for bulk object import is `generic/object_bulk_import.html`, with the following blocks:

-* `tabs`: may provide tabs at the top of the page.
-The default import view is not tabbed.

 ## Bulk Deletion

 The base template for bulk object deletion is `generic/object_bulk_delete.html`, with the following blocks: